PLEASE CONTACT OUR ADMISSIONS DEPARTMENT to apply.

 Toll-free number: 1-833-408-7672

 The primary requirement for admission to the TROSA program is that the individual must have a substance use disorder and desire a two-year residential treatment program.
-We require that the individual seeking admission must call or write to us directly and participate in a telephone interview.
+TROSA is a voluntary program and we require that the individual seeking admission must call or write to us directly and participate in a telephone interview.
 While we welcome phone calls from family members and friends, it is important that the individual seeking treatment begins the recovery process by calling for him or herself.

 If you have questions about applying to TROSA’s residential program call 919-419-1059 (or call toll free: 1-833-408-7672 ).
 You can also email your questions to: firstname.lastname@example.org